This post may contain affiliate sales links. Please see my full disclosure policy for details

 - White chocolate candy melts or almond bark- Ghirardelli melting wafers (affiliate) are my favorite, but Almond Bark will also work.

-- Add the eggs, vanilla extract and orange zest
+- Cream butter with the sugar, then add the eggs, vanilla extract and orange zest

 - Bake & Cool

 - Melt the white chocolate and drizzle over cookies- I recommend melting the chocolate at 50% power and in 30-second increments, stirring frequently to prevent burning.

 Refrigerating the dough prevents the cookies from spreading flat and also develops the flavor.
 You need at least 60 minutes of chill time.
 If your dough has been in the refrigerator for longer than 2 hours, allow them to sit at room temperature for 10-15 minutes before baking.

 - Use a cookie scoop so they’re all the same size.
 I like big fat cookies, so I use a large cookie scoop, which is about 3 tablespoons.

 - If the cookies spread: Right when you take the cookies out of the oven, use a round cookie cutter, or two spoons and push the edges of the cookie back towards the center.
 This only works before the edges have set, so do it right when you take them out of the oven.
 It also make the cookies thicker!

 - Bake one cookie sheet at a time: Most oven have hot spots which can cause issues during baking, or the lower shelf cooks faster than the top.
 I recommend baking just one tray of cookies at a time on the middle rack of the oven.